Background

 Truman is being lied to, cheated, deprived of his ability to make choices, controlled and manipulated by sinister half-mad shylocks.

-All the other figures in his life, including his parents, his wife, if I remember correctly, they're all actors.
-Hundreds of millions of viewers in Woyreveaux plug in to take a peep at him to intrude upon what Truman innocently and honestly believes to be his privacy.
+Hundreds of millions of viewers, Voyeurs, plug in to take a peep at him to intrude upon what Truman innocently and honestly believes to be his privacy.

+Truman and people around him and viewers, they're shown responding to various dramatic or anticlimactic events in Truman's life.
 It's like they've all become one giant organism with hundreds of millions of heads responding, undulating, fluctuating with Truman's existence.

-Truman is acting for us.
 And say, well, yeah, but Truman, the actor who is playing Truman, knows that he's an actor.

 Yes, but we are still watching him play an innocent victim.
 It's pornography.
 We are watching victimhood and enjoying every minute of it, savoring it.

 So we are live viewers and they are celluloid viewers.
 We both enjoy Truman's inadvertent, non-consenting exhibitionism.
-We know the truth about Truman and so do they, these viewers on the screen.

 Of course, we are in a privileged moral position because we know that it is a movie and they know it is a piece of raw life that they're watching.

 But moviegoers throughout Hollywood's history have willingly and insatiably participated in numerous Truman shows.

 Celebrities and movie stars live in glass cages.
 They're constantly monitored and supervised and besieged by hundreds of millions of voyeurs.

-The lives relocated of studio stars were brutally exploited and incorporated in their films.
+Their lives, relocated, of studio stars were brutally exploited and incorporated in their films.
 John Harlow, Barbara Stanwick, James Cagney, all were forced to spill their guts in cathartic acts of on-camera repentance and not so simple accumulation.

 Truman shows that's the most common phenomenon in the movie industry.